systopia/de.systopia.selfservice/docs/use-case.md

 - (D) A formprocessor that interacts with the webform (B)
 - (E) The Drupal module CMRF to make the interaction between formprocessors and drupal webform possible

+!!! note
-**Note**: The Drupal instance containing the webform doesn't need to be identical to the Drupal instance containing CiviCRM.
+    The Drupal instance containing the webform doesn't need to be identical to the Drupal instance containing CiviCRM.
 If your CiviCRM is protected via VPN, you can use CiviRemote to allow communication between the webform (which would be on a publicy available Drupal instance) and CiviCRM.

 This is a scheme to demonstrate the workflow of the extension:

 ![Scheme send email](./img/selfservice-scheme-send-email.png)

 ![Scheme update data](./img/selfservice-scheme-update-data.png)
 _Blue: Drupal level, Yellow: CiviCRM level, White: Manual interaction_

 ## User experience